 In January 2006 food hygiene legislation was updated and changed to include the registration of all food handling establishments.
-If you provide food then you are considered to be a food business and will need to register with your local Environmental Health service.
+If you provide food (even just a hot drink and a bowl of cereal) then you are considered to be a food business and will need to register with your local Environmental Health service.